| Money in Cuba | Home Flights Cars Hotels Cuba Money | |

 Foreign Currency Accepted by Cuban Banks - Exchage Rates to Cuban Convertible Peso CUC $

-For a decade the U.S. dollar circulated on the island as an über currency that could be used in so-called dollar shops that sold consumer goods such as electronics, clothes, toys and food items not available elsewhere.
-Most people visit Cuba because of family ties, curiosity, business or cut-rate prices at seaside resorts, so the island isn't trying very hard to compete with other spots in the Caribbean.
-"Business travelers are the proverbial bread and butter of revenue streams."
-If you think you're going to spend $100 a day, take $200, because it's expensive in Cuba, and generally you're going to want to do something for someone.
+Most people visit Cuba because of family ties, curiosity, business or low prices at seaside resorts, so the island isn't trying very hard to compete with other spots in the Caribbean.
+If you think you're going to spend $100 a day, take $150, because Cuba is expensive, and generally you're going to want to do something for someone.

 |